Armed with the right information, you can reap the financial benefits of an RPM program — and provide your patients with even better care.

 This must be clarified because while the definition of remote patient monitoring may seem straightforward, there is some confusion about the concept, including how it differs from telehealth.
 Distinguishing between RPM and telehealth is important for several reasons, including coding and billing purposes.

 First, let’s investigate this question: “How is remote patient monitoring different from telehealth?"
-A Medicaid resource states, “Telehealth includes such technologies as telephones, facsimile machines, electronic mail systems, and remote patient monitoring devices, which are used to collect and transmit patient data for monitoring and interpretation.
-While they do not meet the Medicaid definition of telemedicine, they are often considered under the broad umbrella of telehealth services.”
+A Medicaid.gov resource states, “Telehealth includes such technologies as telephones, facsimile machines, electronic mail systems, and remote patient monitoring devices, which are used to collect and transmit patient data for monitoring and interpretation."

 We distinguish between the terms as such: